FIWARE/tutorials.Big-Data-Flink/README.md

 ### Subscribing to notifications
-First, we need to change the notification URL of our subscription to point to our Flink node like so (`files/example3/curl_SubscribeToEntityNotifications.sh`):
+First, we need to change the notification URL of our subscription to point to our Flink node like so:

 ```bash
 curl -iX POST \